Web3 wallet

 Lastly, consider volatility and network congestion.
 When gas fees on Ethereum spike or Solana experiences downtime, your assets might get stuck mid-transfer.
 The safest approach is to bridge during stable network conditions and always start with a small test transaction before transferring a large amount.

-Velto encourages this kind of mindful crypto behavior.
-As a Web3 wallet that emphasizes user safety and control, it helps you manage assets across different blockchains confidently, so even when bridging between Solana and Ethereum, you always stay in charge of your crypto.
+As a non‑custodial interface that emphasizes user control and transaction visibility, it also helps you manage assets across different blockchains in a more organized way, so even when bridging between Solana and Ethereum, you stay in charge of your wallet and keys.

 Using a Multi-Chain Web3 Wallet for Easier Bridging